The Connection Between Weight Loss and Age

-It is important to maintain a healthy weight as you age.
-Excess weight combined with the strain of aging can make you more susceptible to illness and can shorten your life.
-However, changes in metabolism and the difficulty of eliminating poor habits from your lifestyle can make weight loss difficult for middle age and elderly individuals.
+It’s important to maintain a healthy weight as you age.
+Excess weight combined with the strain of aging can make you more susceptible to illness and shorten your life.
+For middle age and older individuals, poor lifestyle habits and changes in metabolism can make weight loss difficult.

 In your teens, 20s, and 30s, you may have noticed that excess weight came off easily.
-For example, maybe you only needed to make minor changes to your eating habits and activity levels.
-However, losing weight requires more effort as you reach middle age due to the following factors.
+For example, you may have only needed minor changes to your eating habits and activity levels to lose weight.
+Losing weight requires more effort as you reach middle age due to the following factors.

-- Muscles may become rigid with age and may lose tone, even with regular exercise.
+- Your muscles, ligaments, and tendons may become rigid with age and may lose tone, even with regular exercise.

-It is believed that hormonal changes associated with aging in both men and women may contribute to the muscle loss that slows metabolism.
+Also, hormonal changes in aging men and women may contribute to muscle loss.
+This muscle loss can decrease movement and slow metabolism.

-As you age, you may not have the ability to participate in activities you once enjoyed.
+As you age, you may not be able to do activities you once enjoyed.
 For example, you may need to trade running for walking, weight lifting for yoga, and hiking for swimming.
-Although lower-impact activities are still effective, you may need to do them more often, or for longer periods, to achieve the same results.
-This can be hard if you are used to reserving a set amount of time for exercise.
+Although low-impact activities are still effective, you may need to do them more often, or for longer periods, to achieve the same results.
+This can be hard if you’re used to a set amount of time for exercise.

 Sometimes, older individuals may have health limitations that reduce or eliminate their ability to be active.
-Others may assume they are too old for exercise, and avoid activity all together.
+Others may assume they’re too old for exercise, and avoid activity all together.

-There are many changes, both good and bad, that you may experience as you age.
+You may experience many lifestyle changes, both good and bad, as you age.
 Retirement may dramatically reduce the amount of physical activity you get on a daily basis.
 After working throughout life, you may see this period as an extended vacation.
-Relaxation like this often leads to over-indulgence in unhealthy foods without the benefit of daily exercise.
+Relaxation like this can lead to over-indulgence in unhealthy foods without the benefit of daily exercise.

 You may also face challenges as a growing number of friends fall ill or die as they age.
-This can lead to emotional eating and diminished focus on staying active.
+This can lead to emotional eating and less focus on staying active.

 - heart disease